openconfig/featureprofiles/feature/security/gnsi/certz/client_certificates/README.md

 ### Certz-1.1

+Perform these negative tests:

+This test should show that the trust-bundle/CA-set being mis-matched between client and server results in failed connections.

-Perform these negative tests, perform these tests with both RSA and ECDSA trust_bundles and certificates:
+Perform these tests with both RSA and ECDSA trust_bundles and
+certificates:

    1) Load the correct key type trust_bundle from ca-02 on to the DUT: ca-02/trust_bundle_02_rsa.pem